pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

 - [Delete the HEAD of a Branch](#delete-the-head-of-a-branch).
 If the incorrect data was added in the latest commit and provided that the commit does not have children: Follow the steps in this section to fix the HEAD of the corrupted branch.
 - [Squash non-HEAD commits](#squash-non-head-commits).
-If you dealing with a non-HEAD commit, use the `squash` command.
+If you are dealing with a non-HEAD commit, use the `squash` command.
 - Or [delete a particular file](#delete-files-from-history), then erase it from your history.
 ## Delete the HEAD of a Branch